SIGN NOW: REJECT AUSTRALIA’S BIGGEST FOSSIL FUEL PROJECT!

 - Put corporate profit before communities: With little economic benefit to Australians, this project serves only the corporate profits of Woodside and the gas lobby.
 Australian communities need a safe climate and affordable energy – not more fossil fuel projects.

-To the Hon.
-Tanya Plibersek MP, Minister for Environment –
+To Senator the Hon.
+Murray Watt, Minister for the Environment –

 Extending Woodside’s North West Shelf gas export project for almost 50 years will hurt our climate and Australian communities.

-This gas export project will emit more than 4 billion tonnes of emissions, further corrode Australia’s priceless cultural heritage, the World Heritage nominated Murujuga Rock Art with its acid gas emissions and drive up energy prices.
+This gas export project will emit more than 4 billion tonnes of emissions, further corrode Australia’s priceless cultural heritage, including the World Heritage nominated Murujuga Rock Art, with its acid gas emissions and drive up energy prices.

 We call on the Australian Government to reject this project extension, protect our climate and put the interests of Australians before multinational corporate profits.